magento-hackathon/EAVCleaner/README.md

 * Check if a sourcemodel is used but not allowed for attributes like text. (done)
 * `eav:check:models` Check if the assigned sourcemodel, backendmodel and frontendmodel still exist. (done)
 * Check if the attributetype was changed for example from text to select and delete wrong values.
 (TODO)
-* Check if there are values for storeviews that don't exist anymore (shouldn't happen) (done)
+* `eav:clean:removed-store-view-values` Remove attribute values for storeviews that don't exist anymore.
+Use --dry-run to check result without modifying data. (done)
 * `eav:check:media` List unused product images

 ### Ideas